mkiang/beiwe_data_sample/README.md

 The [Beiwe Research Platform](https://www.hsph.harvard.edu/onnela-lab/beiwe-research-platform/) collects high-density data from a variety of smartphone sensors including GPS, WiFi, Bluetooth, and accelerometer.
 To learn more about Beiwe, check out the [Onnela Lab](https://www.hsph.harvard.edu/onnela-lab/beiwe-research-platform/) page, the [paper introducing the platform](https://mental.jmir.org/2016/2/e16/), or the [Beiwe wiki](http://wiki.beiwe.org/).

-In order to help (current and potential) collaborators understand the structure and format of Beiwe data, we are making our personal data available to the public.
+In order to help current and potential collaborators understand the structure and format of Beiwe data, we are making our personal data available to the public.
 The hope is that access to real data will allow researchers to (1) facilitate coding and debugging for ETL, data ingestion, and other parts of their pipeline before data is collected, (2) create functions to help inspect raw data, and (3) test new methods or functions on real data.

 Citation
 --------

-The Digital Object Identifier of this dataset is `10.5281/zenodo.1120327`.
+The Digital Object Identifier of this dataset is [`10.5281/zenodo.1188879`](https://zenodo.org/record/1188879).
 When using these data, please cite the dataset as

-> CITATION HERE
+> Kiang, Mathew, Lorme, Jeanette, & Onnela, Jukka-Pekka.
+(2018).
+Public Sample Beiwe Dataset (Version 0.1) \[Data set\].
+Zenodo. <http://doi.org/10.5281/zenodo.1188879>

 When referring to the Beiwe Research Platform or how these data were collected, please cite the [JMIR-Mental Health paper](https://mental.jmir.org/2016/2/e16/) as: